Nov, 2013

 Software today is based, like the rest of society, on specialization.
 We delegate our dependencies to some stranger upstream.
 If something is broken we wait for someone else to fix it.
 That's an externality.
 We require things to continue working the way they always have.
 That's a second externality.
 We're at the mercy of changes made upstream.
 That's capture.
 I want to explore an alternative way, a virtuous cycle where using a dependency gradually causes one to learn its internals, and learning internals gradually empowers one to change them.
 In this world, upgrades are never effortless, but they also never turn into arbitrarily deep rabbit holes.

 Peter Naur thinks (c.
 1985) that programs can never be understood without talking to their author.
 I'd like to prove him wrong, with some help from Christopher Alexander and others.
-My best-guess solution lies somewhere in the vicinity of http://akkartik.name/post/wart-layers and http://akkartik.name/post/tracing-tests.
+My best-guess solution lies somewhere in the vicinity of layers and tracing tests.
 I'm now trying to apply these ideas to a relatively hostile domain: a mini OS to build full-stack applications that boot directly into a single application, only providing what it requires.
 If this resonates, get in touch!

 Update Nov 2014: Development is now happening in the open.